bredelings/BAli-Phy/TODO/Stack.md

 ```

 The finalizer reads values by reference from the heap.
 This avoids the current
-`e_op` pattern of evaluating arguments and copying/moving `Runtime::Exp` values
+`e_op` pattern of evaluating arguments and copying or moving `Runtime::Exp`
-onto a separate value stack.
+values onto a separate value stack.

-## Executing the argument plan
+## Executing a prepared operation

 When the evaluator enters a prepared operation:

 1. Create a `PreparedOpFrame`.
 2. Fill `args[i].source_reg` from the operation slots.
 3. Set `next_arg = 0`.
-4. Interpret the plan incrementally.
+4. Interpret the demand plan under the current evaluator policy.

 For each argument: